 Tan capsules in large panicles that persist through winter adding to seasonal interest

 Moderately drought tolerant, prefers moist well-drained soil.
 Soil adaptable even to alkaline soils.
 Will tolerate dry soils once established.
 Intolerant of wet and flooded soils.

 The desirable upright growth form, showy flowers, summer foliage quality, and bronze gray bark create an attractive large Japanese tree lilac for urban planting

 Recommended for use as a boulevard, landscape, public grounds, parks, schools, and golf course tree where a large tree form Japanese tree lilac can be used to diversify tree species use

 Consideration can be given in street side plantings as an upright, stress tolerant tree for urban planting

-U.S. Trademark pending - Summer Flare™
+U.S. Trademark registered - Summer Flare™

 This cultivar is available for non-exclusive licensing